 Finance your opportunities

-There are various government programs and rebates available to assist with financing your energy savings opportunities.
+There are various government rebates and assistance available to help with financing your energy savings opportunities.

 The Victorian Energy Upgrades program provides Victorian small businesses with access to rebates and discounts on energy and water-efficient products and services through accredited service providers.